JakubBrom/RasterBestFitScatterplot/README.md

-# RasterBestFitScatterplot
+# RasterScatterplot

-Raster Best Fit Scatterplot is simple script for QGIS users which need to use simple analysis of relation between two rasters.
-This script is able to draw scatterplot of two rasters with the same spatial extent, size and number of pixels.
-Script uses four regression method for analysis:

-    – linear regression
-    – logarithmic regression
-    – exponential regression
-    – power regression

-Method selection is automatic and it is based on the best result of regression analysis (the highest regression coefficient).
-Rasters used for analysis should have the same spatial pattern (size and number of pixels).

-## Installation
-You need QGIS, version 2.x and active Processing toolbox.
-Copy script files into the Scripts folder (see Processing/Options/Scripts/Scripts folder).
-It is also possible installing script from Processing tools panel: Scripts/Tools/Add script from file.
-The second way is easier however only script without help is installed.

-## Donation
+*Version 0.2*

+The plugin provides quick information about the relation between two rasters with the same spatial extent (i.e. number of columns and rows) in the form of scatterplot and regression analysis.
+The following methods of regression analysis are available: linear, logarithmic, exponential and power.
+The plugin allows the automatic selection of the best method.

+**Install**

+Download the plugin in zip format and add it to QGIS using the plugin manager (Plugins/Manage and Install Plugin).
+Plugin Raster Scatterplot is available for QGIS 3.+

+**Donation**

-If you are satisfied with RasterBestFitScatterplot you can donate
+If you are satisfied with this script you can support future development

 BTC: 1MbZRqjCvkDNbEy1iQfw3SiXyBrMSgW4Dt

-ETH: 0x90708736db05f667c3b70230bf90b1aa196afc79